ibm-cloud-docs/virtual-servers/vsi_deploy.md

 You can also provision bare metal servers with Terraform.
 For more information, see [IBM Terraform Provider Documentation](/docs/terraform?topic=terraform-getting-started){: external} and [IBM Terraform Provider GitHub Repo](https://github.com/IBM-Cloud/terraform-provider-ibm){: external}.

-The `variables.tf` can be used to change the data center you want to target to create the virtual instance.
+The `variables.tf` can be used to change the data center you want to target to create the virtual server.
 To see the list of defined data centers on the platform, see [Data centers](https://www.ibm.com/cloud/data-centers/){: external}.

 By default, the Terraform file is configured for Washington and `wdc04`.